metallb/metallb/website/content/release-notes/_index.md

 [Documentation for this release](https://metallb.universe.tf)

+Action required:

+- The MetalLB Helm chart in the official helm repository is no longer a supported installation method.

 Bugfixes:

 - Fix layer2 node selection when healthy and unhealthy replicas are colocated on a single node. ([#474](https://github.com/danderson/metallb/issues/474))